jaisonricardo/brazil-crypto-dataset/README.md

 Jaison Sfogia Ricardo

-Researcher and author focused on cryptoassets, financial regulation, and digital crime.
+Researcher and author focusing on crypto-assets, financial regulation, and digital crimes.

 ## Usage